 - Others that, in opinion of the Executive authority, will be beneficial for the national economy, or economic and social integration from the States.

-The national law 15921 and following modifications offer an excellent frame to operate in free trade zone.
+The national law 15921 and following modification 19566 offer an excellent frame to operate in free trade zones.